 To use your altar, make sure whatever surface you are using it is used solely as an altar and not for any other purpose.
 It also would work best if used in the middle of your ritual circle, usually facing north.
 It can be positioned for different rituals (such as east for spring, south for summer, west for autumn, and north for winter, etc.) Use your selected objects to center your ritual to your altar.
 Your altar is your personal space, arrange it how you like and spell cast away.

 An amulet is an object intended to be used to bring good luck and/or protection to its owner.
-It can also be an object that holds magickal properties to protect against bad luck, illness and evil.
+It can also be an object that holds magical properties to protect against bad luck, illness and evil.
 It can be used for specific purposes or just for general good luck.
 Amulets can be gems, crystals, stones, statues, coins, drawings, diagrams, pendants, rings, plants or animals.
 They can be worn as a necklace or pendant but it is important to just keep it close to your body.

 All that is really required for an amulet is an object that is to be the source of your spell to manifest good luck or whatever the intended purpose is.
 If you are looking into a stone or crystal that are commonly used in amulets, look into the specific significance and power of it to make sure it aligns with your intended purpose.
-For example, amber wards of evil spirits, aquamarine brings love, etc. If your amulet uses symbols or shapes, be aware that there are many symbols and they have different magickal properties.
+For example, amber wards of evil spirits, aquamarine brings love, etc. If your amulet uses symbols or shapes, be aware that there are many symbols and they have different magical properties.
 Look into what the shape means beforehand.

 To use your amulet, it is important to first make sure it is cleansed so it can properly receive your intention.
-After it has been cleansed you want to charge it at your altar space, so you can contain the magick and also stay focused.
+After it has been cleansed you want to charge it at your altar space, so you can contain the magic and also stay focused.
 Finally, you charge your amulet, focusing your will on the intention and how it will be brought to fruition.
 Give thanks, ground yourself, and begin wearing your activated amulet.

 An athame is a very common altar tool.
 It is usually a double bladed knife with a black handle.
 But many have adapted to using any kind of knife or blade as their athame.
 It represents the element of fire (or air, in some traditions) and is used to cast the circle.
 They are not typically used for cutting or other mundane tasks.
 There are other blades that are used for cutting things such as herbs or cords.